chn777/Cockpit-APIs/README.md

   -H 'Postman-Token: 3c34eb11-d30b-4425-822c-c25e42e8908b' \
   -H 'cache-control: no-cache'
 ```
-Currently ten POST APIs are available, each with different input parameters, response, and required role.
+There are ten POST APIs are available, each with different input parameters, response, and required role.
 For the complete list, see the SAP HANA Cockpit documentation.
 Below an example fo the /group/GroupDelete API with the groupID parameter provided in JSON format.
 ```
 curl -X POST \
   https://cockpithost.mydomain.com51025/group/GroupDelete \